Verify Email Requests to Avoid Costly Mistakes

 - Look for any red flags in the email itself, such as misspelled words or URLs, or that it comes from someone you’re not familiar with, which might indicate a spoofed email.

-- Don't click directly on links within an email, especially those asking you to verify information.
+- Don’t click directly on links within an email, especially those asking you to verify the information.
 When in doubt, go directly to the website and navigate to the requested page from there.

-- If anything seems off with your accounts, payments, or correspondence with a bank, call us immediately to research your question.
-In some cases, such as ACH payments, we only have a small window of time that we're able to reverse transactions without penalty.
+- If anything seems off with our accounts, payments, or correspondence with a bank, call us immediately to research your question.
+In some cases, such as ACH payments, we only have a small window of time that we’re able to reverse transactions without penalty.